How To Be A Good Neighbor

 4. Help Keep The Neighborhood Clean

-- Print out the scavenger hunt printables.
+1. Print our scavenger hunt template: Make use of our convenient scavenger hunt templates.
 They list trash items you’ll most likely see on the streets and curbs.

-- Mark your house number on the sheet to track cleanup progress.
+3. Track progress: Mark your house number on the sheet to track your cleanup progress.

-- As trash is collected, check off which items are found directly on the sheet.
-The first person or family to collect all the trash items listed receives the prize.
+4. Reward a winner: As trash is collected, check off which items are found directly on the sheet.
+The first person or family to collect all the trash items listed receives the prize

 5. Be Responsible For Your Furry Friends

 If you have a pet in your home, you should be especially mindful of others, not only for their safety but for your pet’s safety.
 If your pet is outside in the backyard, keep your gates locked to avoid your furry friend escaping.